 - Rise of Legends has a turret drop ability for Carlini.
 The parachute mounted gun drones might count, as they don't move, but they don't last very long as a defensive measure.

-- Protoss turrets from Starcraft are robotic.
+- StarCraft: Protoss turrets are robotic.
 Terran missile turrets are manned, according to the sequel at least.
 The automated floor and wall turrets are present in installation levels, though.

 - According to the novel Shadows of the Xel'Naga, Missile Turrets are/can be automated equipment.
 Zerg Sunken and Spore Colonies, being living entities, sort of qualify.

-- In StarCraft II, the bunker can be upgraded to have a machine gun nest on top, with threat-recognition programming derived from Zerg instincts.
+- StarCraft II: The bunker can be upgraded to have a machine gun nest on top, with threat-recognition programming derived from Zerg instincts.
 There is also a pop-up flamethrower turret.
 The Raven can deploy a stationary gun turret.

-- The Turret and Rocket Turret in Dune II automatically fires at any enemy units within range.
+- Dune II: The Turret and Rocket Turret automatically fires at any enemy units within range.
 They're essential for protecting your base.

 - Brink has The Engineer's pocket turret, which improves in power and durability with experience levels, going from a dinky little pea shooter to a 5mm-spewing monster.

-- Odd example from Beyond Good & Evil.
-The laser turret was a one-shot kill, but it wouldn't fire on Jade unless she was spotted by a searchlight or a guard.
+- Beyond Good & Evil: The laser turret was a one-shot kill, but it wouldn't fire on Jade unless she was spotted by a searchlight or a guard.
 She could sneak right by it unscathed otherwise.
 It basically made some sections "must-pass" stealth sequences.

-- Super Meat Boy has got rocket turrets and saw blade guns.
+- Super Meat Boy has rocket turrets and saw blade guns.

 - Champions Online features a sentry gun power in the Inventor set.
 It's a summon that calls two robots that can fight and follow the player or be switched into more powerful but stationary sentry gun forms.

-- "Core that shoots stuff" type in The Elder Scrolls IV: Oblivion, with floating crystals that shoot blasts of magic energy at you (and only you).
+- The Elder Scrolls IV: Oblivion: "Core that shoots stuff" type, with floating crystals that shoot blasts of magic energy at you (and only you).
 Oh, and you can't do anything about them besides running and juking.